 Shockwave Treatment for Plantar Fasciitis in Oakville

 Our Plantar Fasciitis team treats all types of plantar fasciitis and foot injuries.
 Some are acute, some are severely chronic.
-One of the best treatment tools we have at our Oakville clinic is shockwave.
+One of the best treatment tools we have at our Oakville clinic is shockwave therapy.
 The name is a little mis-informing as the shockwave machine does not shock nor wave.

 It is essentially a pneumatic gun that releases energy into the tissue in an extremely fast and precise way.
 The shockwave works by sending a small “bullet” in a closed tube filled with compressed air back and forth.
 The bullet does not leave the tube but hits the application head and allows the therapist to work on and near tendon and muscle insertions with pinpoint accuracy that is not possible with other tools or their hands.
 The intensity of the shockwave modality depends on the injury and patient.
 Most treatment varies between 1.5 psi and 4 psi.
 The quantity of “shocks” or beats varies between 600 and 2000 depending on the body part.
 All of this takes less then 3 minutes and most patients will notice a difference when they get up from the table after their plantar fasciitits treatment.